dwaring87/rtm-cli/README.md

   Options:

       -V, --version            output the version number
+      --plain                  do not use styled/colored text (overrides --styled) --styled                 use styled/colored text
+      -c, --completed [value]  set display of completed tasks (true/false/number of days) --config [file]          specify configuration file
-    -p, --plain    Do not print styled/colored text -h, --help     output usage information
+      -h, --help               output usage information

     Commands:

       add|a [task...]
 Add a new Task
       addList|al [name] [filter...]
 Add a new List or Smart List addTags|at [index] [tags...]
 Add one or more tags to a Task comp|x [indices...]
 Complete one or more Tasks decPri|- [indices...]
 Decrease the Priority of one or more Tasks due [index] [due...]
 Set the Due Date of a Task edit [index] [name...]
 Change the name of a Task incPri|+ [indices...]
 Increase the Priority of one or more Tasks lists|l                             Display all lists
       login                               Add RTM User information
       logout                              Remove RTM User information
       ls [filter...]
 List all tasks sorted first by list then by priority lsd [filter...]
 List all tasks sorted first by due date then by priority lsp [filter...]
 List all tasks sorted first by priority then due date move|mv [index] [list...]
 Move Task to a different List postpone|pp [indices...]
 Postpone one or more Tasks pri|p [index] [priority]            Change Task Priority
       remove|rm [indices...]
 Remove one or more Tasks removeList|rml [name...]
 Remove a List
       removeTags|rmt [index] [tags...]
 Remove one or more tags from a Task renameList|mvl [oldName] [newName]  Rename a List
       reset                               Reset cached task indices
       tags|t                              Display all tags
       uncomp|unc [indices...]
-Mark one or more Tasks as not complete
+Mark one or more Tasks as not complete whoami                              Display RTM user information
+      today                               Display prioritized tasks and tasks due or completed today
 ```